Zhostt/Mind-Games/README.md

 And this one is for the new AAA-blockbuster 'CALCULATOR': https://asciinema.org/a/558828

-And here comes the Greatest Common Divider game which is absolutely 10/10: https://asciinema.org/a/558871
+And here comes the 'Greatest Common Divider' game which is absolutely 10/10: https://asciinema.org/a/558871

-Finally last, but not least, the boss of brain games - Progression game!  https://asciinema.org/a/558898
+Finally last, but not least, the boss of brain games - 'Progression' game!  https://asciinema.org/a/558898

 Thank you much for your attention.